Phased migration from Resizer v1 to v2

-Phased migration is a strategy that you can use if you want to take a phased approach to migrating your images from Resizer v1 to Resizer v2.
-Note that this approach is optional.
+Phased migration is an optional strategy that you can use if you want to take a safer approach while migrating your images from Resizer v1 to Resizer v2.

 Technical approach